willbee28/lighthouse-anniversary/README.md

 # lighthouse-anniversary

-An application I made for a client with Vitejs and Typescript.
+An application I made for a client with Vite, Typescript, & React.
 Checkout the code and run `npm run dev`

 Site: https://thomaspoint150th.com/